NickG-Math/Mackey/Doc.md

 \section smith Smith Normal Form

-There are multiple ways to compute the Smith Normal Form of a matrix, but since we want the coefficient matrices as well we employ the row/column elimination algorithm.
+There are multiple ways to compute the Smith Normal Form of a matrix, but since we are mostly interested in the coefficient matrices, we employ the row/column elimination algorithm.
 To use the algorithm we need to be able to choose a pivot for our matrix each time we want to clear a row and column.
 We have the freedom to choose it and there are (at least) three ways to do it: